therealdamt/Viper/README.md

 * Developer friendly.
 Setup your board in a few lines.
 * Can be reloaded
 * Changable timing intervals
+* Each player has their own scoreboard [Can be used for cores]

 ### Code Examples
 ```java